wellyshen/react-cool-virtual/README.md

 const List = () => {
   const { outerRef, innerRef, items } = useVirtual({
-    itemCount: 10000, // Provide the total number of the list items
+    itemCount: 10000, // Provide the total number for the list items
     itemSize: 50, // The size of each item (default = 50)
   });